Use these neuroscience-backed techniques to conquer your anxiety and depression with a few simple yoga and mindfulness principles.

 Achieving clarity in your mind and more awareness about your body

-Impact of yoga on brain development: increased grey matter in cortex, hippocampus
+Impact on brain development: increased grey matter in cortex, hippocampus

 Creation of new neural pathways, increasing neural pathways allows for mental and physical regulation